rtoy/maxima-website/README.md

 A copy of this repository will even work locally in your computer, even if you don't have a Web server installed.
 This could be a handy way of keeping a local copy of all the information in the Website.
-All you need is a Web browser with Javascript enabled.
+All you need is a Web browser.
 Simply point your browser to file:///dir/index.html, where dir is the name of the directory where you retrieved this repository.